paulremo/NRPMHandbook/_sources/mechanical/handbook/rp/structural_models_equations.md

 ```

 The crack length $a(t)$ as a function of time (or number of cycles) can
-be calculated iteratively based on Equation 10‑51.
+be calculated iteratively based on Eq. {eq}`Equation 3.51`.
 There are three
 possible failure criteria associated with crack growth:

 1. Crack instability: It occurs when $K_{\max}\left( a(t) \right)$